 Table of contents

-Instead of a traditional shared-bus architecture, the Octane used a crossbar switch (XBow), which enabled various subsystems (CPUs, memory, graphics, I/O) to simultaneously communicate at full speed without slowing down the rest of the machine.
+Instead of a traditional shared-bus architecture, the Octane uses a crossbar switch (XBow), which enables various subsystems (CPUs, memory, graphics, I/O) to simultaneously communicate at full speed without slowing down the rest of the machine.

-The main chip inside the Octane is the HEART, which serves as a memory controller for 8 slots of proprietary ECC SDRAM DIMMs, and a processor interface for up to 4 processors (however, the maximum configuration was 2 processors, possibly due to the thermal issues of packing four R10k processors in such a small space).
+The main chip inside the Octane that connects everything together is the HEART, which serves as a memory controller for 8 slots of proprietary ECC SDRAM DIMMs, and acts as the interface between the memory, the XBow ASIC, and up to 4 processors (however, the maximum configuration was 2 processors, possibly due to the thermal issues of packing four R10k processors in such a small space).

 The BRIDGE chip (also located on the mainboard) is responsible for connecting up to 8 standard PCI devices to the Octane's XIO bus.
 There are four PCI devices connected to this chip — two QLogic QL1040B SCSI controllers, one IOC3 multi-purpose I/O controller (mouse & keyboard, two serial ports, parallel port, 10/100 ethernet, expansion bus for the real-time clock chip, LEDs, etc.), and finally the RAD1 chip, which is a very low-latency audio I/O interface (it supports S/P-DIF, AES/EBU, ADAT, and analog I/O; the latency from input to output is 3ms).